Reports you can prove.

 Independently provable, not just printed.

-A report is a view of released facts, not the source of truth.
-Publishing one creates an immutable snapshot that anyone holding the report can verify.
+A report is a view of the underlying data, not the source of truth.
+Generating one creates an immutable snapshot that anyone holding the report can verify.

-- A stable verification id, QR code, or verification URL on every published report
+- A stable verification path on every published report

 The full catalog